pg-irc/pathways-backend/README.md

 ## Translations

 Certain content is translatable, using [django-parler](http://django-parler.readthedocs.io/).
-The *content_translation_tools* module provides management commands to export translatable strings as POT files, and import their translations from PO files.
+The *translation* module provides management commands to export translatable strings as POT files, and import their translations from PO files.

 List available translatable models: